 Shawnika Hull’s research focuses on reducing racial inequities in HIV incidence through community-engaged, applied communication science.
-In particular, she develops, implements and evaluates theoretically grounded communication interventions focused on impacting individual and social-structural barriers to HIV prevention.
-This research is informed by, and developed in close collaboration with community partners.
+She develops, implements, and evaluates theoretically grounded communication interventions focused on impacting individual and social-structural barriers to HIV prevention.
+This research is informed by and developed in close collaboration with community partners.
 Her expertise includes qualitative (i.e. focus groups) and quantitative (i.e. surveys, experiments) data collection and analytical methods.
 Her research has been funded through various institutional, non-profit (i.e., MAC AIDS Fund) and governmental mechanisms (i.e., NIH, CDC) and published in communication and public health journals.
 Her rigorous, theoretically grounded, collaborative approach to research informs health communication theorizing and practice.
-Hull earned her Ph.D. in Communication at University of Pennsylvania.
+Hull is currently a Visiting Professor in the Center for AIDS Prevention Studies at the University of California, San Francisco.
+Hull earned her Ph.D. in Communication at the University of Pennsylvania

 Annenberg School for Communication

 Hull, S. J., *Davis, C., Hollander, G., Gasiorowicz, M., Jeffries, IV, W. L., Gray, S., Bertolli, J., & Mohr, A., (2017).
 Evaluation of the Acceptance Journeys Social Marketing Campaign to Reduce Homophobia in Wisconsin.
 American Journal of Public Health.
 107(1), 173-179. doi: 10.2105/AJPH.2016.303528

 Hull, S. J. (2012).
 Perceived Risk as a Moderator of the Effectiveness of Framed HIV Test Promotion Messages Among Women: A Randomized Controlled Trial.
 Health Psychology, 31(1), 114-121. doi:10.1037/a0024702